MicroEJ/Example-ExternalResourceLoader/README.md

 * Go back to the **Overview** tab
 * Click **Build Platform**

-## Configuring the Images heap size
+## Configuring the Images Heap Size

 Depending on the size of the image resources used, the MicroUI images heap needs to be increased or decreased.
 In this example, the images heap is already configured to work properly.
 It has been set to 128Kb.